 Committee Chair Garry Crain called on Dr. John Hayek to present the agenda items.

-Dr. Hayek presented LU: Add Planning Authority for Doctoral Degree Program in Information Systems.
+Dr. Hayek presented LU: Add Planning Authority for an Interdisciplinary Doctoral Degree Program in Rural Leadership and Development.
 The committee approved the item to be taken to the full Board.